Adapted from the AOK Guidebook, It Takes a Village.

 There are some nitty gritty logistics to deal with as foster and adoptive parents that can be a little confusing.
-What we’re most often asked about is: census, taxes, birth certificates, and social security numbers.
+What we’re most often asked about is: birth certificates, social security cards, census, and taxes.

 Here’s what you need to know:

 During the time a child is in foster care, you won’t be able to access birth certificates or social security numbers (or passports, for that matter) unless you go through the child’s social worker.
 If you need a social security number to file taxes or a birth certificate to enroll a child in school, for example, you’ll want to ask the social worker as soon as possible and give him or her ample time to get you the documentation.
 As a foster parent, you are not able to go to the social security office and get a social security card for a child in your care.
 Especially if you have a newborn, these documents can take time to generate, and the social worker is the only one who can put those wheels in motion.
 Be sure to follow up on your request regulalry, and it’s a good idea to let the worker know why you need it and when you need it by.
 Many of us work best with deadlines!

 After a child is adopted, a new birth certificate will be issued, listing adoptive parents and any relevant name change (as of 2009, adoptees in Massachusetts also have access to their original birth certificates, which were previously impounded and not made available).
 You will not automatically receive the adopted child’s birth certificate, however, and will need to request it.
 At least three months post-adoption, you can request it from the city/town in which the adoption occurred, the city/town where the child was born, or your city/town of residence (depending on what city/town we’re talking about).
 You might also be able to request it online.